procount/pinn/README_PINN.md

 - **keyboardtriggerdisable**: Prevents a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot)

-- **remotetimeout=**: When used in conjunction with `forcetrigger` it sets a maximum timeout period for the recovery menu to be displayed before continuing to the boot selection dialog and potentially selecting a default OS to boot.
+- **remotetimeout=**: When used in conjunction with `forcetrigger` it sets a maximum timeout period in seconds for the recovery menu to be displayed before continuing to the boot selection dialog and potentially selecting a default OS to boot.
 This permits normal default OS booting, yet also allows for a remote user to interrupt the startup process to change the OS to boot, or perform any remote maintenance.
 Any screen interaction over VNC will cancel the timeout.
 This additional timeout will lengthen the boot time into a default OS, so choose a value that is long enough to allow VNC access, yet short enough not to be annoying under normal circumstances.

+- **networktimeout=**: PINN will wait for a default timeout of 8 seconds to detect whether a network is connected or not.
+(This is extended by an additional 4 seconds if wifi is configured).
+This setting allows the network timeout to be specified in seconds, especially for networks that take longer to establish.

 - **disablesafemode**: If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode" by entering the rescueshell.
 To prevent this, you can append `disablesafemode` to the `recovery.cmdline` file.